-Documented is a news site devoted solely to covering New York City’s immigrants and the policies that affect their lives.
+Documented is a non-profit news site devoted solely to covering New York City’s immigrants and the policies that affect their lives.

 We provide original reporting on the ground-level impact of shifts in labor policy, law–enforcement practices and bureaucratic requirements, and on the effects of new federal directives.
 And we’ll keep you updated on the most important news from elsewhere.

 To support our mission we will be asking for donations from our readers to help us grow.
 We believe that by financing ourselves through reader revenue we can maintain our ethical standards and focus on the issues that matter most to you — the reader.

 Documented retains full authority over our editorial content.
 Our reporting will never be affected by the sources of our revenue.